-Age Pension Rates in 2023
+Age Pension Rates

 Australian Government updates the Age Pension payment rates and the means tests three times every year.
 So it’s important to keep up to date, check your eligibility and ensure you are getting all your entitlements